 - Do not put your fertilizer out when the grass is wet.

-- Remember the mid-summer and fall application of fertilizer can be combined into to one application or break it up to two applications.
+- Remember the mid-summer and fall application of fertilizer can be combined into one application or broken up into two applications.

-- Many times if you are low on minor elements these minors play a major role in the health of your lawn.
+Many times, if you are low on micronutrients, these "minor" elements play a major role in the health of your lawn.
 Make sure that your soil test kit provides results of the levels of minor elements in the test results.
-The minor elements help your lawn uptake the proper amount of nutrients to keep you lawn beautiful and healthy.
-It is also extremely important to reduce the effects of what we call winter kill.
+The minor elements help your lawn uptake the proper amount of nutrients to keep your lawn beautiful and healthy.
+They are also extremely important for reducing winter kill, which is turf damage due to various factors over the cold months of the year.

 Most of the growth of your centipede lawn in the second half of the year should be mainly seed heads.
 They are easily mowed off with your weekly mowing.
-If you are getting heavy vegetative growth it is likely too much nitrogen from previous fertilization applications.
+If you are getting heavy vegetative growth, it is likely caused by too much nitrogen in previous fertilizer applications.
 That is typically not good.
-If you are getting a lot of vegetative growth in the mid-summer to late fall you need to remove the thatch that the excessive growth is making.
+If you are getting a lot of vegetative growth in the mid-summer to late fall, you will need to remove the excess thatch that is building up.
 Thatch is a major problem with centipede that adds to the winter kill in your lawn.

-With proper care of centipede your lawn you should give you years of pleasure and very low cost of maintenance.
+With proper care, your centipedegrass lawn should give you years of pleasure and very low cost of maintenance.

 Comments